ashea2nd/MagnetoHatesBees/README.md

 # MagnetoHatesBees

-Final Project placed 4th out of ~15 in MIT's first VR class competition.
+Final Project placed 4th out of ~15 in MIT's inaugural VR class competition.
 Equipment was returned at the end of the class, so only short demo clip is available.
 Built for the Google Daydream.

 You, Magneto, were out on a picnic when you were suddenly shrunk down to the size of an apple!
 Now a swarm of mutant bees has come and wants to steal your food.
 Use your power to fend off the bees and their metal stingers so you can enjoy your picnic!